 How to prepare for CLAT from Class 11 - If you’re in Class 11, you almost have two years time for CLAT preparation.
-A two-year preparation plan for CLAT is more than enough you need to qualify the national-level Common Law Admission Test, provided you make every minute of this count.
-Careers360 from its series of CLAT Preparation Tips brings you another advisory on ‘How to prepare for CLAT from Class 11’.
-Read in this CLAT preparation tips to know what should be the preparation strategy when you’re in Class 11, which books should you consult, how much time should you dedicate and other related queries on CLAT Preparation Tips for a Class 11 candidate.
+And two years of preparation time for CLAT is more than enough you need to qualify the national-level Common Law Admission Test, provided you make every minute of this count.
+This article on ‘How to prepare for CLAT from Class 11’ touches upon various elements of the preparation strategy the candidate needs to adopt to achieve desired results.
+For instance, it would guide the candidate upon the types of books he/she should use as reference material, study time-table, importance of solving sample papers and taking mock tests.
+The candidate would thus get all their queries answered related to CLAT Preparation Tips from Class 11.

-Before we begin to discuss the CLAT preparation tips, let us get an overview of the most-sought after national level law entrance examination.
+But before we discuss the CLAT preparation tips, let us first take a minute and get an overview of the most-sought after national level law entrance examination.

-CLAT is an online test for admissions to undergraduate law programmes including BA LLB, BBA LLB, BCom LLB and BSc LLB in 20 National Law Universities (NLUs).
+CLAT is an offline test for admissions to undergraduate law programmes including BA LLB, BBA LLB, BCom LLB and BSc LLB in 21 National Law Universities (NLUs).
 The admission test is administered every year by an NLU on a rotational-basis as per their establishment year.
-While CLAT 2019 is to be held by National University of Odisha (NLUO) Cuttack, CLAT 2020 will be conducted by National University of Study and Research in Law (NUSRL) Ranchi.
+CLAT 2020 is to be held by National University of Study and Research in Law (NUSRL) Ranchi.